Cancer World Magazine

 What do the winners of the Cancer Journalist Grant receive?

-The amount of grant awarded will depend on the specific proposal.
-Journalists are asked to give details on the amount they are requesting in their proposal.
-The maximum grant available is 5,000 euros.
-The grant is paid in two instalments, half in advance and the remainder on submission of the principal material for publication or broadcast.
-Recipients of the grant are required to complete their project within an agreed time-frame and submit their articles, radio reports or videos for publication in Cancer World.
+Recipients of the grant will be required to complete their project within an agreed time-frame and submit their articles, radio reports or videos for publication in Cancer World.
 The grant aims to promote coverage of cancer and cancer care topics in national mass media.
-To facilitate this, grant recipients are given 3 months to publish their work in other media channels before publishing them in Cancer World magazine or on the Cancer World website.
-Grant recipients must use their grants within 6 months of receiving confirmation that their application has been successful.
-Successful grant applicants are able to ask for support from one of the Cancer World Journalists, to talk through options on how to tackle their proposed piece and get feedback.
+To facilitate this, Cancer World magazine will give grant recipients 3 months to publish their work in other media channels before publishing them in Cancer World magazine or on the Cancer World website.

 How will grant recipients be selected?

-• Strength of the proposed topic;
+1. Strength of the proposed topic;

-• The quality of the applicant’s work as demonstrated in their work samples;
+2. The quality of the applicant’s work as demonstrated in their work samples;

-• Evidence that the applicant can tackle complex, analytical stories;
+3. Evidence that the applicant can tackle complex, analytical stories;

 If you have any questions please contact Corinne Hall here